syncfusion-content/windowsforms-docs/WindowsForms/Coded UI/GettingStarted.md

 ### Supported of Controls

-The following controls are featured with CodedUI Testing support
+The following controls are featured with CodedUI Testing support.

 <table>
 <tr>